Wildhoney/Snapshot.js/README.md

 var $snapshot = new Snapshot().bootstrap(socket).useDelta(false);
 ```

-You then need to tell Snapshot what collection it's going to be creating snapshots of.
+You then need to tell Snapshot which collection it's going to be creating snapshots of.
 You can pass in an optional string for the `primaryKey` &ndash; if you omit the `primaryKey` then the first key of the first model is used.

 ```javascript
 $snapshot.setCollection(collection, primaryKey);